Xinhe-Yu/voucher-manager/README.md

 Offline-first, static web app to manage gift vouchers/gift cards.
 Built with plain HTML/CSS/JS, htmx, IndexedDB for storage, and PWA primitives.
 Suitable for static hosting (e.g. Cloudflare Pages) or embedding as the web bundle in Electron/Capacitor.

+## Features
+- Add vouchers with initial balance, currency, optional expiry, barcode (from text or image) and notes
+- Track expenses per voucher; balances update atomically in IndexedDB
+- Import/export all data as JSON for backups or device migration
+- Offline-first experience via service worker + manifest; works as a standalone PWA
+- Simple, touch-friendly UI built with htmx events (no framework runtime beyond CDN htmx)

 ## Getting started

 ```bash